vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 1. **Exceptions for Law Enforcement:** Most laws include provisions allowing for authorized interception of communications by law enforcement agencies, typically requiring judicial oversight through warrants or court orders.
 1. **Technology-Specific Provisions**: As technology evolves, laws may include specific provisions for different communication media, such as landlines, mobile phones, emails, instant messaging, video calls, and Internet browsing activities.
 1. **Security Measures:** Requirements for securing stored communications against unauthorized access, including encryption standards and access controls, are increasingly common.
-Moreover, using encryption may in some cases absolve the data processor from legal liability or at least mitigate it.¶
+Moreover, using encryption may in some cases absolve the data processor from legal liability or at least mitigate it.

 Understanding these common provisions is crucial for compliance with communications privacy laws, regardless of the specific jurisdiction.
 However, it is important to note that the exact implementation and interpretation of these provisions can vary significantly between different legal frameworks.